inhoi/Causal-Inference/README.md

 $$ E[Y|T=1] - E[Y|T=0] = \underbrace{E[Y_1 - Y_0|T=1]} + \underbrace{\{ E[Y_0|T=1] - E[Y_0|T=0] \}} $$

-- Randomization: It helps to neutralize bias by ensuring all other variables are equally distributed across treatment and control groups.

-## Challenges When Randomisation Is Not Feasible

-- Randomised Experiments: These are often considered the gold standard for causal inference because they control for both observed and unobserved confounding variables by random assignment.
+Association becomes causation only when bias is absent.
+We can say that bias is not present when, other than the treatment received, the target and control groups are equivalent or similar.
+In other words, if the groups are alike in all respects except for the intervention, the association can be considered causal.

+$E[Y_0|T=0]=E[Y_0|T=1]$

+## Randomization

+- Randomised Experiments: Distribute individuals randomly into the treatment group and the control group.
+This random allocation ensures that the two groups are comparable, which allows for the assessment of the causal effect of the treatment.

+$(Y_0, Y_1) \perp T$

 - Observational Studies and Assignment Mechanisms: When randomization isn’t possible, understanding the mechanism by which treatments are assigned is critical for causal inference.
 This helps to comprehend how the data we observe has been generated.